LimeChain/subsembly/docs/guides/start-your-network/launch-a-network.md

 ### Insert Keys

 After we launched the nodes and they are successfully connected, we have to insert their respective Aura keys to start the block production.

 **Important**
-The params that you are providing in the curl request is the mnemonic of the generated key in step 1.
-First, we insert the keys for **Alice**:
+The params that you are providing in the curl request are the mnemonic and public key generated in step 1.

+Insert the keys for **Alice**:

 ```text
 curl --location --request POST '0.0.0.0:9933' \